hikeventures/hikeventures.github.io/_posts/best/2017-07-30-best-travel-tripods-sony.markdown

 layout: post
 ---

 Here is my <a href="#table">selection</a> of the best tripods which I would consider to buy for a Sony A7III, A9 or a6500.
-My person favorites are the <a href="http://amzn.to/2uIDsdU" target="_blank" rel="nofollow">SLIK Mini Pro III</a> if I go hiking and the <a href="http://amzn.to/2v6MYZ6" target="_blank" rel="nofollow">Manfrotto BeFree Aluminum</a> for more serious or creative stuff.
+My person favorites are the <a href="http://amzn.to/2uIDsdU" target="_blank" rel="nofollow">SLIK Mini Pro III</a> if I go hiking and the <a href="https://amzn.to/2OIymWU" target="_blank" rel="nofollow">Manfrotto Befree Advanced Travel Tripod & Ball Head for Sony Alpha Lever Lock</a> for more serious or creative stuff.

 <amp-img src="https://farm4.staticflickr.com/3625/13040988355_f0f5951202_k.jpg" width="2048" height="1536" alt="best tripods for Sony a7, a9 or a6500" layout="responsive"></amp-img>
 <br>